-- + Decrease travel times for transit-dependent populations. - + Improve access to transit by filling in the first-mile-last-mile gaps. - + Complement, not compete with, fixed-route transit service by providing connections to major transit stops and stations. - + Provide a safe, reliable, fast, and convenient transportation option.
+- + Decrease travel times for transit-dependent populations. - + Improve access to transit by filling in first-mile-last-mile gaps and improving food access. - + Complement, not compete with, fixed-route transit service by providing connections to major transit stops and stations. - + Provide a safe, reliable, fast, and convenient transportation option.